Pharmaceutical Benefits Advisory Committee (PBAC) Membership

 Current Membership

 Professor Robyn Ward AM is the chair of the PBAC and an academic leader, cancer researcher and medical oncologist.
 As the former Chair of Medical Services Advisory Committee (MSAC) and a previous member of PBAC, she has extensive experience in health technology assessment.
 Professor Ward is the Executive Dean of the Faculty of Medicine and Public Health at the University of Sydney.
 Until 2023 she served on the Council and Executive of the Australian Academy of Health and Medical Sciences.
 In 2013, Professor Ward was awarded Member of the Order of Australia (AM) for significant service to medical research and patient care in the field of oncology.
-As the Chair of the PBAC, Robyn is also an Ex-Officio member of Economics Sub-Committee of the PBAC and Drug Utilisation Sub-Committee of the PBAC
+Professor Ward will be appointed as the next Deputy Vice-Chancellor (Research) of Monash University in March 2025.

 Ms Jo Watson is the Deputy Chair of the PBAC.
 She is also the Chair of the Health Technology Assessment Consumer Consultative Committee, Deputy Chair of the Consumers Health Forum, and Drug Utilisation Sub-Committee of the PBAC.
 Jo is a long standing consumer nominee and advocate.